 If most office waste is recyclable, what do I put in the trash buddy?

 The most common items are: napkins, tissues, paper towels, food waste, non-rigid plastic (e.g., plastic bags, plastic wraps), Styrofoam, and foil wrappers (e.g., candy and granola bar wrappers, chip and cookie bags).
 Please put any messy food waste directly into a central trash bin.
-For complete information on what can and cannot be recycled at Tufts, please visit our Recycling pages.
+For complete information on what can and cannot be recycled at Tufts, please visit our Recycling Primer.
 If you’d prefer a video version, this narrated presentation summarizes recycling at Tufts.

 What do I put in the desk-side bin that’s not my trash buddy?

 The desk-side bin which accompanies your trash buddy is only for paper and cardboard recycling.
 Glass, metal and plastic recycling will still need to be deposited in the green bins found in the central waste stations, which are emptied daily.
 Since paper products comprise the majority of waste produced in individual office and cubicle spaces, pairing a paper recycling bin with the trash buddy is sensible considering both workplace practicality and the stated goals of the trash buddy initiative.
 Desk-side paper recycling bins will be emptied weekly when custodians clean your office.
 If you or a colleague do not have a paper recycling bin to complete your trash buddy combination, please send a request to firstname.lastname@example.org and we will distribute one to you.

 Empty your trash buddy into the large trash bins located in central waste stations throughout your office space or building.
 Central waste stations are typically found in common or well-traversed spaces in your offices and also include bins for mixed paper and cardboard recycling as well as glass, metal, and plastic recycling.

 A typical central waste station: glass, metal, & plastic; trash; and paper & cardboard